coquer/password-strength-checker/README.md

 All bug fixes should be sent to the develop branch.
 Bug fixes should never be sent to the master

 ### Security Vulnerabilities
-If you discover a security vulnerability within this package, write an email to Ageras developer@jorgerodriguez.dk .
+If you discover a security vulnerability within this package, write an email to developer@jorgerodriguez.dk .

 ### Coding Style
 Our projects follows the PSR-2 coding standard and the [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md) autoloading standard.